CS7646 Spring 2020

 There are eight projects in this class.
 All together, the projects account for 73% of your final grade.
 The projects are not all equal in scope or difficulty, and thus they do not all count evenly.
 The projects are:

 - Project 1, 3%: Martingale

 - Project 7, 10%: Qlearning Robot

 There are two exams, each worth 12.5% of your average.
 Exam 2 is not cumulative; it only covers material after Exam 1.
-Exams are closed-book, closed-note: you may not consult any resources.
+Exams are closed-book, closed-note (you may not consult any resources), up to 30 questions and 35 minute time limit.
 Exams will be delivered via Proctortrack.
-You are encouraged to peruse materials from previous semesters to prepare for the exams, including the Midterm Study Guide, Exam 2 Study Guide, and Practice Exam.
+You are encouraged to peruse materials from previous semesters to prepare for the exams, including the Exam 1 Study Guide, Exam 2 Study Guide, and Practice Exam.

 The following policies are binding for this course.

 You are responsible for knowing the following information:

 - Anything posted to this syllabus (including the pages linked from here, such as the general course landing page).